-Check and offer support to neighbours and relatives particularly those with special needs, such as elderly people and people with disabilities.
+Why not check in and see if your neighbours are home?
+If they are elderly, have some children or residents with special needs, it can be a kind gesture to offer your support.
 For anyone taking medications that require refrigeration, check with your local pharmacist or doctor as to whether these medications will still be ok after being un-refrigerated for the period of the black out.

 If you’re with anyone or know any neighbours that rely on life support that must be connected to power, make sure you have a thorough plan for power outages and that your energy provider has been previously notified of this.
 If any kind of life support equipment is compromised, call emergency services immediately.